 Program overview

-The Bachelor of Arts in Indigenous Studies is structured to provide a robust educational experience over a three-year period.
-The program includes a variety of learning opportunities and is designed to accommodate the diverse needs of students.
+The Bachelor of Arts in Indigenous Studies is structured to provide a comprehensive education over a three-year period.
+This program is designed to accommodate the needs of second-degree students, allowing them to leverage their prior learning while exploring new academic avenues.
 Key features of the program structure include:

 Featured Experiences

-• Field Studies: The program may include field studies that allow students to engage directly with Indigenous communities and organizations.
+• Fieldwork opportunities that allow students to engage directly with Indigenous peoples and cultures.

 Career Options

-• Cultural Resource Manager: Oversee the preservation and management of Indigenous cultural heritage sites.
+• Cultural Resource Manager: Oversee the preservation and management of Indigenous cultural sites and resources.

-• Policy Analyst: Analyze and develop policies that impact Indigenous communities and advocate for their rights.
+• Policy Analyst: Analyze and develop policies that impact Indigenous communities, ensuring their voices are heard in governmental decisions.

-• Educator: Teach Indigenous studies or related subjects at various educational institutions.
+• Educator: Teach Indigenous studies or related subjects at various educational levels, promoting awareness and understanding of Indigenous issues.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.